 Finally, once your video reaches 4000 views, YouTube will send an email asking if they can serve ads on your channel.
 If they are still approved (or not previously declined), monetization has been enabled!
 There’s more fine print than that, but these are general guidelines for how one might go about enabling monetization.
 Hope that helps!

-Steps involved in Applying for YouTube Partner Program.: Next up, we have applying to YouTube’s partner program.
-In order to apply, you must be eligible with 4k view hours over last 12 months AND 1000 subscribers OR 4000 watch hours over last 6 months AND 1000 subs.
-Once applied and accepted into the partner program, YouTube will place an icon beside your name indicating so as well as being able to access additional features like Merchandising/Channel Etc..
-Here’s what those look like when applied successfully: Before & After Partner Program application attempt!: But wait… there’s more!
+Steps involved in Applying for YouTube Partner Program.: Next up, we have applied to YouTube’s partner program.
+In order to apply, you must be eligible with 4k view hours over the last 12 months AND 1000 subscribers OR 4000 watch hours over the last 6 months AND 1000 subs.
+Once applied and accepted into the partner program, YouTube will place an icon beside your name indicating so as well as being able to access additional features like Merchandising/Channel Etc. Here’s what those look like when applied successfully: Before & After Partner Program application attempt!: But wait… there’s more!

 Partners also receive a 50% share of advertising revenue from pre-roll ads placed before videos; previously only available to non-partnered users.
 So now you know how to enable monetization on YouTube… how do you actually apply?
 We’ll get there next week!